A Virus of the Mind

 The Anxiety Epidemic

-Of these conditions, cases of anxiety have increased the most.
-It's now the most common mental illness in the US and affects over 40 million people, the majority of whom are young adults.
-Worryingly, the Anxiety and Depression Association of America (ADAA) has estimated that only 36.9% are currently receiving treatment, leaving most to suffer alone with no assistance whatsoever.
-This is of grave importance, for anxiety can be extremely debilitating and at its worst can feel insurmountable.
-If left untreated, as evidently it often is, it can operate as ‘gateway’ disorder – the isolation it encourages leading to drug and alcohol abuse, and sometimes depression.
-Swift, comprehensive, and stigma-free treatment, therefore, is imperative.
+Of these conditions, it's cases of anxiety that are most on the rise: it's now the most common mental illness in the US, affecting over 40 million people, the majority young adults.
+Many, too, are suffering alone.
+The Anxiety and Depression Association of America (ADAA) estimates that just 36.9% are receiving treatment – and the consequences of this are huge.
+Left untreated, anxiety often operates as a ‘gateway’ disorder – the isolation it encourages leading to drug and alcohol abuse, and sometimes depression.
+Swift, comprehensive, and stigma-free treatment, therefore, is not just recommended, it’s imperative.

-But what exactly are the roots of this disturbing trend towards anxiety?
-Unsurprisingly, there are a multitude.
+But what exactly are the roots of this trend towards anxiety?
+There are, unfortunately, a multitude.
 Alston, for instance, placed a strong emphasis on diet – undoubtedly a key component.
-This article, however, looks to other behavioural habits the modern world fosters; specifically, the pernicious role social media plays.
-Alston was correct when he stated that the causes of this problem go deeper than just discourse.
-It's just that they don't stop there; they can also be found at the very heart of our society's culture.
+This article, however, looks at other behavioural habits the modern world fosters; specifically, the pernicious role social media plays, its infiltration of our homes, our pockets, and how, for many, it now frames the entirety of their lived experience.

 Where to begin?

 The use of social media is deeply embedded in the lives of Gen Zers, many of whom are students.
 And as they are now experiencing, such dependence comes at a price.
 Speak to any therapist who treats young people and they will tell you it’s Instagram, Facebook and Twitter that are now the bane of their work.
-However well-intentioned they may be designed – and on that the jury is definitely out – social media is known, through extensive empirical study, to breed a cocktail of unhealthy personality traits, including excessive comparison, envy, and status anxiety.
+However well-intentioned they may profess to be social media is known, through extensive empirical study, to breed a cocktail of unhealthy personality traits, including excessive comparison, envy, and status anxiety.
 Relentlessly quantifying our humanity, as underpins the social media experience, is now an ingrained aspect of our lives.
 Every action, experience, or thought can be measured and judged for its intelligence, interest, humour, or whatever its perceived purpose.
-Almost inevitably, this leads to the incessant judgement of oneself – often negative, but not always – for either failing to achieve the ‘success’ of one’s previous posts, or maybe worse, failing to achieve the ‘success’ of one’s friends.
+Almost inevitably, this leads to the incessant judgement of oneself for either failing to achieve the ‘success’ of one’s previous posts, or maybe worse, failing to achieve the ‘success’ of one’s friends.

 A little social competitiveness is relatively benign, unavoidable and an inherent function of being human – as long as we value anything, hierarchies of a sort will always emerge.
 What social media has done, though, is distort our systems of value, increase the obsession with which we approach these systems, and encourage constant measurement of these values as a means of assessing our lives.
 It has, in effect, distilled life into a small number of metrics, most notably the number of friends and number of likes.
 Through these categories, one can ascertain how funny, intelligent, or popular one is, at all times, at the click of a button; for many, it is never enough.